Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

 - Select the option, Trust this computer for delegation to any service (Kerberos only).

 - The browser that is used to access Director must support Integrated Windows Authentication.
-This might require additional configuration steps in Firefox and Chrome.
+Additional configuration steps might be required in Firefox and Chrome.
 For more information, refer to the browser documentation.

 - The Monitoring Service must be running Microsoft .NET Framework 4.5.1 or a later supported version listed in the System Requirements for Director.
 For more information, see System Requirements.